ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 1. Check whether `C:\Instrument\Apps\Python3` already exists.
 If it does, from a git-enabled command line, `cd C:\Instrument\Apps\Python3` and perform a `git pull`.
 If it does not exist, from a git-enabled command line, run `git clone https://github.com/ISISComputingGroup/genie_python.git C:/Instrument/Apps/Python3` (or if using ssh authentication `git clone git@github.com:ISISComputingGroup/genie_python.git`).
 1. Navigate to `C:\Instrument\Apps\Python3\package_builder`
+1. Be sure to have 7-Zip installed before processing with the next step.
 1. Run `dev_build_python.bat` (You can use the indirection into a file to look back into the console output " > some_file_name  2>&1")

 > Note: You cannot run `dev_build_python.bat` from an EPICS terminal